microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## ActivationAPoZRankFilter Pruner

-ActivationAPoZRankFilterPruner is a pruner which prunes the filters with the smallest importance criterion `APoZ` calculated from the output activations of convolution layers to achieve a preset level of network sparsity.
+ActivationAPoZRankFilter Pruner is a pruner which prunes the filters with the smallest importance criterion `APoZ` calculated from the output activations of convolution layers to achieve a preset level of network sparsity.
 The pruning criterion `APoZ` is explained in the paper [Network Trimming: A Data-Driven Neuron Pruning Approach towards Efficient Deep Architectures](https://arxiv.org/abs/1607.03250).

 The APoZ is defined as: